 Internal threats to cyber security

 Often cyber security threats can come internally from current or ex-employees.
 These employees can gain unauthorised access to confidential data, or infect the network with something malicious.

-‘Shoulder surfing’ is the simple act of one person observing someone typing their password.
-There is precedent of this happening.
+‘Shoulder surfing’ is the simple act of one person observing someone typing their password, and it happens much more than you might think.
 A disgruntled or soon-to-be-leaving employee could stand behind a desk and watch other employees typing their passwords.
 This unauthorised access could be disastrous to a business.

 Even easier than memorising a password observed over a shoulder, internal threats can come from employees writing down passwords and sticking them to their computer monitors – yes, that happens.
 Obviously, this makes it very easy to obtain login details that could then be used to defraud or infect a company.